-Kernel Type Generic Trace Debug Kernel Name vmlinuz -kernelversion- RedHawk- x.x or RedHawk- x.x- prt vmlinuz-kernelversion- RedHawk-x.x-trace or RedHawk-x.x-prt-trace vmlinuz-kernelversion- RedHawk-x.x-debug or RedHawk-x.x-prt-debug Recommended Use Running time-critical applications Using NightStar RT tools to evaluate performance Developing new applications or drivers Description The standard kernel is the most optimized and will provide the best overall performance, however it lacks certain features required to take full advantage of the NightStar RT tools.
+Kernel Type Generic Trace Debug Kernel Name vmlinuz-kernelversion- RedHawk-x.x vmlinuz-kernelversion- RedHawk-x.x-trace vmlinuz-kernelversion- RedHawk-x.x-debug Recommended Use Running time-critical applications Using NightStar RT tools to evaluate performance Developing new applications or drivers Description The standard kernel is the most optimized and will provide the best overall performance, however it lacks certain features required to take full advantage of the NightStar RT tools.
 The trace kernel is recommended for most users as it supports all of the features of the generic kernel and provides support for the kernel tracing feature of the NightTrace performance analysis tool.
 This kernel is loaded at system boot by default.
 The debug kernel supports all of the features of the trace kernel and in addition contains run-time validation and provides support for kernel-level debugging.
 This kernel is recommended for developing drivers or trying to debug system problems.
-Features Kernel Debuggers disabled disabled enabled System Dumps enabled enabled enabled Kernel Tracing (used by NightTrace) disabled enabled enabled High Resolution Process Accounting enabled enabled enabled NMI Watchdog disabled disabled enabled Frequency Based Scheduler (FBS) enabled when module is loaded enabled when module is loaded enabled when module is loaded Performance Monitor (PM) disabled enabled enabled
+Features Kernel Debuggers disabled disabled enabled System Dumps enabled enabled enabled Kernel Tracing (used by NightTrace) disabled enabled enabled High Resolution Process Accounting enabled enabled enabled NMI Watchdog disabled disabled enabled Frequency Based Scheduler (FBS) enabled when module is loaded enabled when module is loaded enabled when module is loaded Performance Monitor (PM) disabled enabled enabled kernelversion is the o x.x indicates the version ource code upon which the kernel is based.